The full picture: automating UBO discovery for private equity firms

 Intelligent Process Automation is particularly well suited to the UBO challenge because it augments more traditional rules-based automation with certain decision-making capabilities.

-The manual processes used to access and analyse data from disparate sources means that critical information can slip through the gaps.
+The manual processes used to access and analyze data from disparate sources means that critical information can slip through the gaps.
 And these gaps in due diligence – a piece of adverse media linking a beneficial owner to fraud, for example – expose a firm to significant risks.
 When technology, not people, is used to gather this information the output is faster and more accurate.
 This is simply due to the capacity offered by machines when performing these routine tasks.

 In depth due diligence is expensive, and for PE firms involves a great deal of wastage.
 Issues that are uncovered during this activity can break a deal, but by this time the money has already been spent.
 Automating preliminary due diligence allows firms to identify deal-breaker red flags fast and ensure time and money is not wasted on costly due diligence reports.
 Based on average industry statistics due diligence costs could be reduced by up to 50%.